 Oral Care Tips

-It’s crucial to make sure you brush your pet’s teeth several times a week, if not daily, treating them as your own.
-This is more so the case for breeds prone to dental diseases, like Corgis (something I learned the hard way and many dollars later).
+It’s crucial to make sure you brush your pet’s teeth several times a week, if not daily, and try to treat them as you might your own.

-Your pet’s teeth should be brushed at least twice a day, using a pet-friendly toothbrush and toothpaste, with three times a week being the minimum.
 Some chew treats and dental aids, such as Plaque Off, can also help maintain their oral health.

 Pet Oral Care Breakdown